reedws/IT3049C/Material/Assignments/1.Online_Portfolio/index.md

 ### Grading
 1. The WebPage has all the required sections.
 2. The Web Page is aesthetically pleasing.
-3. Every Paragraph is pushed in a separate commit.
+3. The Web page is hosted on GitHub Pages.
-4. The Web page is hosted on GitHub Pages.
+4. Pull request is submitted